Mic92/fcds-lab-2015/presentation/presentation.md

 - statically typed, dynamic type dispatching possible
 - What you get out of the compiler is a statically linked binary that run on the target plattform without any additional libraries
+- concurrency as part of the language with goroutines/channels)